MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windowsdesktop-whatsnew.md

 Download: [Windows 64-bit](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4xsGB), [Windows 32-bit](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4xd8P), [Windows ARM64](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4xq7m)

 - When subscribing, you can now choose your account instead of typing your email address.
 - Added a new **Subscribe with URL** option that allows you to specify the URL of the Workspace you are subscribing to or leverage [email discovery](../rds-email-discovery.md) when available in cases where we can't automatically find your resources.
 This is similar to the subscription process in the other Remote Desktop clients.
-This can be used to subscribe directly to WVD Spring 2020 Update Workspaces.
+This can be used to subscribe directly to Windows Virtual Desktop workspaces.
 - Added support to subscribe to a Workspace using a new [URI scheme](remote-desktop-uri.md) that can be sent in an email to users or added to a support website.
 - Added a new **Connection information** dialog that provides client, network, and server details for desktop and app sessions.
 You can access the dialog from the connection bar in full screen mode or from the System menu when windowed.
 - Desktop sessions launched in windowed mode now always maximize instead of going full screen when maximizing the window.
 Use the **Full screen** option from the system menu to enter full screen.